 Although Professor Moylan was raised in New England, and attended college and law school in the Midwest, she launched her legal career in Sacramento as a law clerk for the Honorable Lawrence K. Karlton of the United States District Court for the Eastern District of California.
 She then practiced election law with Olson, Hagel, & Fishburn, and general civil litigation with Downey Brand LLP, both highly regarded Sacramento-based law firms.
 She maintains her connections to the Sacramento legal community and keeps abreast on changes to legal practice through her involvement with the Anthony M. Kennedy American Inn of Court.
 Professor Moylan is a member of the executive committee of the Kennedy Inn, and she ensures that student members of the Inn are active participants in this organization.
 The Kennedy Inn brings together judges, lawyers, and law students to promote ethics, civility, and professionalism in the practice of law.

-Courses: Global Lawyering Skills, Civil Procedure, California Initiative Seminar
+California Initiative Seminar

 Global Lawyering Skills, (West 2013) co-authored with Stephanie Thompson and the Global Lawyering Skills faculty.